TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/90Contribute/20ContributorGuide/Index.md

 - How to scope your topic and avoid duplication
 - How to write for clarity, confidence, and learner success

-You’ll learn how to:
-- Choose the right type of guide (single task or project)
-- Use the official writing template
-- Break your process into logical chunks
-- Write numbered steps with clear outcomes

 You don’t need to be an expert writer to contribute — just a TYPO3 user with something to share.
 We’ll guide you through the process.